InfinityVM/infinityVM-foundry-template/README.md

 This repo contains three folders:
 1. `programs`: Rust programs that contain application logic to be run offchain in the coprocessor.
-2. `contracts`: An `SquareRootConsumer` contract for the application, shared contracts for the coprocessor, and tests and a deploy script for the contracts.
+2. `contracts`: An `SquareRootConsumer` contract for the application, contracts for the coprocessor, and tests and a deploy script for the contracts.
-    - To make it easier for developing on InfinityVM, you just need to care about the `SquareRootConsumer.sol` and and `SquareRootConsumer.t.sol` files.
-The shared contracts expose an interface you can use but you don't need to worry about how they are implemented.
+    - To build on InfinityVM, you just need the `SquareRootConsumer.sol` and `SquareRootConsumer.t.sol` files.
+The coprocessor contracts expose an interface you can use but you don't need to read how they're implemented.
-3. `zkvm-utils`: Utility functions for InfinityVM. *You don't need to worry about these files.*
+3. `zkvm-utils`: Utility functions for InfinityVM. *You don't need to read these files to build on InfinityVM.*

 The flow of the InfinityVM coprocessor looks like this:
 1. An app contract requests a compute job from the coprocessor.